calnix/DualVeTokenSystem/documents/Contract Explanations/AC_V4.md

 - Authority, roles and hierarchy should be based on a pair-wise evaluation of frequency and impact of tasks.

 **This insight drives our entire security architecture.**
-- By matching administrative overhead, impact of outcome and operational frequency, we achieve both speed and security without compromise.
+- Achieve both speed and security without compromise, by matching administrative overhead, impact of outcome and operational frequency.
-- Thus the system reduces friction for common operations while ensuring safeguards for critical ones.
+- Resulting in reduction of friction for common operations while ensuring safeguards for critical ones.

 ## Core Innovation: Risk-weighted, Frequency-Based Access Control

-The AccessController addresses this by organizing roles according to how frequently they need to be managed, creating distinct paths for operations:
+The AccessController addresses this by creating distinct paths for operations–organizing roles according to how frequently they need to be managed:

 - High-Frequency Operations: Include monitoring, automation, and routine maintenance.
 These are assigned dedicated administrators to avoid delays, ensuring rapid responses without compromising security.
 - Low-Frequency Strategic Operations: Cover protocol parameters, asset management, and emergency procedures.
 These remain under executive oversight to allow for careful consideration.